thoun/splendorduel/README.md

 if player A doesn't buy a card, then player B got this message "Blocking play by retaining all pearl and gold tokens is an anti-playing practice.
 You can [end the game (win immediately)] and it will be considered as a victory for you." with a End game (win) button for player B
+If player A doesn't buy a card but give back a pearl (10 tokens limit), the anti-playing is also over as if he bought a card